Welcome to New Zealand's Alps 2 Ocean Cycle Trail®

 Please check the Trail Status page for the latest updates on the amenities that are currently open along the Alps 2 Ocean Cycle trail.

-Important Update : New Zealand will move to Level 2 restrictions on 14/5/2020
+Important Update : New Zealand is at Level 1 restrictions

 Remember to follow the government’s recommended hygiene guidelines... https://covid19.govt.nz/.